ycdesu/toy-mongo/README.md

 we compare each key to put entry objects into `Node` in the right order.
 If `Node` is full, it's splitted into two children nodes which are stored in `Node.children` array.

+#### CopyEntryIterator

+The returned iterator provides a snapshot of the entries of this map when it's created.
+That is, copy entries of every node and return.
+If the map structure is changed while iterating, it'll throw ConcurrentModificationException.

 ### API

 #### Database